mulefish/projectvis/README.md

 # goal
 Take a react project and create a dataviz of it.
+This will work to show a dataviz of a project OR of different branches of the same project

 # techstack
 python + html5canvas